potetm/fusebox/README.md

 free to use it in production if you find a use case for it.

 ### spec maps
 Every `init` merges in the data it needs.
-It will not alter the input map, so you should feel free to pass extra keys if you see fit:
+It will not alter other keys in input map, so you should feel free to pass extra keys if you see fit:

 ```clj
 (retry/init {:headers {"authorization" "SUPER_SECRET"}